-- Students will return to on-campus housing for the fall semester. - UCF will offer single occupancy and provide some limited double occupancy thus reducing total housing capacity. - Housing residents will be tested upon their return to campus and strategies will be implemented to promote physical distancing during and after the move-in process. - A hybrid strategy for fall events and activities will offer virtual participation options to students, limit frequency and size of faceto-face interactions, and leverage alternatives (e.g. outdoor spaces) to promote physical distancing. - UCF leadership continues to partner with Greek organizations with both on-campus and off-campus housing to assist with development of plans that promote health and well-being. - Plans will address housing and bed capacity, cleaning protocols, common space protocols and expectations, social event plans, and, where applicable, dining arrangements.
+- Students will return to on-campus housing for the fall semester. - UCF will have a reduction in occupancy that includes shifting a select number of doubles to singles. - Housing residents will be tested upon their return to campus and strategies will be implemented to promote physical distancing during and after the move-in process. - A hybrid strategy for fall events and activities will offer virtual participation options to students, limit frequency and size of faceto-face interactions, and leverage alternatives (e.g. outdoor spaces) to promote physical distancing. - UCF leadership continues to partner with Greek organizations with both on-campus and off-campus housing to assist with development of plans that promote health and well-being. - Plans will address housing and bed capacity, cleaning protocols, common space protocols and expectations, social event plans, and, where applicable, dining arrangements.